> A.L. Lloyd > Songs > The Greenland Whale Fishery

 The Pogues recorded Greenland Whale Fisheries in 1984 for their first album, Red Roses for Me, and Van Dyke Parks sang it in 2006 on Rogue’s Gallery: Pirate Ballads, Sea Songs & Chanteys.

 Isla St Clair sang The Greenland Whale Fishery in her BBC Radio 2 series Tatties & Herrin’, transmitted in 1995.
-It was also included in 1997 on one of the two Greentrax CDs compiled from this programme, Tatties & Herrin’: The Sea.
+It was included in 1997 on one of the two Greentrax CDs compiled from this programme, Tatties & Herrin’: The Sea.

 Finlay and Hamish Napier sang Greenland Whale Fisheries on the 2001 CD Gillian Frame & Back of the Moon.